Guavus/hydrator-plugins/transform-plugins/docs/FieldHasher-transform.md

 ## Use case
-Consider a scenario wherein some of the input fields contain sensitive information and you want to create hash signature of those fields via any hashing algorithms then this plugin can be used.
+Consider a scenario wherein some of the input fields contain sensitive information and you want to create hash signature of those fields via above listed hashing algorithms then this plugin can be used.